zammad/zammad-org/src/en/get-started/installation/docker.md

 ### Step 2: Adjust Environment as Needed

 In some cases, our default environment is not what a Docker Compose user is looking for.
-You can customize the stack using pre-defined scenarios and adjust environment variables.
+You can customize the stack using predefined scenarios and adjust environment variables.
 Jump to the [Customizing the Zammad Stack](#customizing-the-zammad-stack) section below to find more information.

 ### Step 3: Start the Stack